Multitype $\Lambda$-coalescents: Proof of the classification Theorem

-From this de Finetti theory for separately exchangeable sequences, we now extract the following key algebraic fact, which the reader will note is the special case of Theorem \ref{thm:algebraic} in the setting where the upper set $\Gamma$ is all of $\mathbb{Z}_{ \geq 0}^d$:
+From this de Finetti theory for separately exchangeable sequences, we now extract the following key algebraic fact, which the reader will note is an analogue of Theorem \ref{thm:algebraic} in the setting in which $\ell = 0 \in \mathbb{Z}_{\geq 0}^d$, i.e. the box $B_\ell$ consists just of the origin.

 \begin{lemma} Let $(\mu_{\bb,\bk} : \bk \leq \bb : \bk,\bb \in \mathbb{Z}_{ \geq 0}^d )$ be an array of non-negative reals satisfying the recursion \eqref{eq:recursion3}.
 Then there exists a constant $\rho_{\mathbf{0}}$ and a finite measure $J$ on $[0,1]^d$ not charging zero such that